Order before 13:00

 Of course!
 Additional energy sources, such as a solar power system, wind generator or compact, low-noise fuel cell, can significantly improve the situation.
 However, due to the installation space available and limited space on board, it is very rarely possible to meet the total daily power requirement with wind and solar energy.

-We have high-quality starter or complete sets for your solar power system and a wide selection of individual components, all from well-known manufacturers and suppliers, such as SUNWARE, SUNPOWER, SUNBEAM, PHAESUN, etc. Every solar system consists of at least one module, a charge regulator, fixing and installation material, such as glue, connection cables, module connectors, clamps, fuses and of course cable passages.
-The connection cables below deck must also be connected to the regulator.
+Every solar system consists of at least one module, a charge regulator, fixing and installation material, such as glue, connection cables, module connectors, clamps, fuses and of course cable passages.
+Last but not least, cables below deck must be connected to the controller.
 Today, various types of solar modules are available to suit every need, whether they are stable high-performance panel modules or thin semi-flexible solar panels that can also be mounted on a slightly curved surface.

 A charge regulator, often also referred to as solar regulator or just regulator, must be chosen to match the module output.
-It must be capable of processing the module output, but may be more powerful so that it is not pushed to its limit or can later perhaps handle the output of additional modules without damage.
+It must be capable of processing the module output, but may be more powerful so that it is not pushed to its limit.
+This allows it to handle the output of additional modules without damage.